 Mental health is about balance.
 When we feel supported in the work we do and able to take time for ourselves, we naturally become more productive.
 Here is how to balance wellbeing and productivity in your mental health policy.

 Frankly, many employers are doing a poor job of it.
 Last May, the World Health Organization named “burnout” as a chronic health condition.
-And the CDC reports that nearly a fifth of U.S. adults struggle with some sort of mental illness.
+And the CDC reports that nearly a fifth of U.S. adults struggles with some sort of mental illness.

 Mental health issues aren’t something companies can sweep under the rug.
 What can employers do to take care of their team while keeping productivity high?
 Here’s where to start: